denoland/manual/advanced/publishing.md

 For more details, see [Adding a Module](https://deno.land/add_module).

+## Auto-generating documentation for modules

+When a module is published, the contents of the module is analyzed.
+An automated process identifies modules that contain code that Deno understands and generates documentation based on the code.
+For each path, including the root path, it attempts to identify the default module.
+In order of preference it looks for `mod`, `lib`, `main`, or `index` files with an extension that Deno understands (ts,tsx,js,jsx,mjs, or mts).
+When viewing the documentation for the module for a path, the default module will shown.

+If a default module cannot be identified, a list of modules that can be documented will be provided instead.
+When generating the documentation, not only is the actual code parsed to generate it, inline documentation, in the form of JSDoc (/** */) is used to enrich the documentation.
+Many JSDoc tags are supported.
+To provide module level documentation (which also becomes the path level documentation when it is included in a default module), use the @module tag at the end of the first JSDoc block in the module.

 ## Publishing Deno modules for Node.js

 See [dnt - Deno to Node Transform](./node/dnt.md).